OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 '). var privacyFAQlink = ''. // alert (pid). if ( pid == '2506' ) { privacyFAQlink = '/gen/privacy-policy?pid=13692'. } document.write('*   Definitions
 ' + '*   Scope of this Policy
 ' /\* + '*   Scope of this Policy'). } else { document.write('Policy Scope">Policy Scope'). } document.write('
-'\*/ + '*   The Information We Collect, How We Collect It, And How We Use It.
-' + '*   Information Sharing
+'\*/ + '*   The Information We Collect, How We Collect It, And How We Use It ' + '*   Information Sharing
 ' + '*   Online Activity Tracking and Advertising
 ' + '*   Location Information